Leaflet/Leaflet/docs/examples/zoom-levels/index.md

 <img src="https://a.basemaps.cartocdn.com/light_all/0/0/0.png" class="bordered-img" alt=""/>
 </div>

 Just to be clear: the earth is not a square.
-Rather, the earth is shaped like [a weird potato](https://commons.wikimedia.org/wiki/File:GRACE_globe_animation.gif) that can be approximated to [something similar to a sphere](https://en.wikipedia.org/wiki/Geoid).
+Rather, the earth have an irregular shape that can be approximated to [something similar to a sphere](https://en.wikipedia.org/wiki/Geoid).

 So we *assume* that the earth is mosly round.
 To make it flat, we put an imaginary cylinder around, unroll it, and cut it so it looks square: